Beauty: The Young Gender Pioneers

 As psychologist Diane Ehrensaft points out in her recent book The Gender Creative Child, it is primarily children who are leading the way in this cultural revolution, “nimbly pushing the boulders around, creating an ever-shifting terrain as we try to grasp with ‘what’s your gender?’ ’”

-Bex is among the young gender pioneers featured in Beauty: Beyond Binary, a documentary currently in production at the BC & Yukon Studio.
+Bex is among the young gender pioneers featured in Beauty: Beyond Binary, a documentary recently released online.
 Of the five participating young people, three identify with different genders from the ones assigned to them at birth, another identifies with her assigned gender but defies notions of “appropriate” gender expression, and another rejects binary categories altogether, choosing to self-represent as ‘agender.’

 “I am so grateful for the gender creative kids who’ve come into my life in the last few years,” says director Christina Willings.
 “Simply by being who they are, they’re challenging restrictive gender polarities and creating more space for all of us.
 I want this film to celebrate their straightforward authenticity and purity.
 I want it to be an invitation.”

-Willings has completed the first of two major shoots, ten days of interviews and stylized tableaux filmed on location in the kids’ home environments, and is planning a second shoot for late summer.
 “We’re putting the kids’ voices up front.
 No parents.
 No experts.
-The film will spring directly from their lived experience.
+The film springs directly from their lived experience.
 We’re honouring their right to self-invention and authenticity without explanation.”
 Below: Tru, seated, at home with her family.

-Her DOP is the accomplished and versatile Amy Belling, a cinematographer working out of Los Angeles and Vancouver whose many credits include The Saddest Boy In The World (2006) and Songs She Wrote About People She Knows (2014).
+Her DOP on the project was the accomplished and versatile Amy Belling, a cinematographer working out of Los Angeles and Vancouver whose many credits include The Saddest Boy In The World (2006) and Songs She Wrote About People She Knows (2014).
 “Amy is quite brilliant,” says Willings.
-“We’re using metaphoric and poetic visuals to explore and dissect ideas of gender and beauty, and Amy moves easily between fiction and documentary.
-I love the work of Wes Anderson, how he plays with artifice and style, and we’re employing some of those strategies here – using stylized camerawork and art-directed set-ups as well as verité footage.”
+“We used metaphoric and poetic visuals to explore and dissect ideas of gender and beauty, and Amy moves easily between fiction and documentary.
+I love the work of Wes Anderson, how he plays with artifice and style, and we employed some of those strategies here – using stylized camerawork and art-directed set-ups as well as verité footage.”
 Below: Willings and Belling on location.

 This is not the first time that Willings has turned her gaze on issues of gender and sexuality.
 In 2008 she collaborated with journalist Francine Pelletier on Cure For Love, an investigation into the discredited evangelical movement that purports to convert gays and lesbians into heterosexuals.